peerlibrary/meteor-blaze-components/README.md

   # gives the component the name.
 The convention is to use the class name.
   @register 'ExampleComponent'

-  # Which template to use for this component.
-  template: ->
-    # Convention is to name the template the same as the component.
-    'ExampleComponent'

   # Life-cycle hook to initialize component's state.
   onCreated: ->
     @counter = new ReactiveVar 0